E-ISSN 2776-4354

 All manuscripts must be written in English and follow the journal’s rigorous peer-review process to maintain high academic standards.
 Detailed submission guidelines for each article type are available on the journal website.

-We are proud to announce the publication of Volume 5, Number 2 (2025) of the INVEST Journal of Sharia & Economic Law, featuring groundbreaking research at the intersection of Islamic law, economics, and contemporary socio-legal reform.
+We are pleased to announce the publication of Volume 5, Number 2 (2025) of the INVEST Journal of Sharia & Economic Law, presenting a collection of scholarly articles that critically engage with contemporary issues at the intersection of Islamic law, economics, and socio-legal reform.